 The 5-Link is SCCA American Sedan legal.
 No parts hang below the differential, avoiding the ground clearance problems found with torque arms.
-It requires use of side-exit or turn-down exhaust system; check out Steeda's new side exit exhaust.
+It requires use of side-exit or turn-down exhaust system; check out.
 Special high rate rear springs are recommended for road racing, and standard Steeda sport or competition front springs should be used as well.
 For drag racing the 5-Link can be used with stock or drag springs.
 The 5 Link is the ultimate race track suspension.

 Note: Will not work with aftermarket differential covers.

 Recommended Items to accompany 5-Link Suspension system (Fits 1979-2004 Mustangs):

 2. Easy adjustment.
 Allows for quick adjustment of panhard rod height in small increments, to compensate for changing track conditions, etc. See Picture B

 3. 12" long upper arms provide improved pinion and U-joint angle control, and more stable anti-squat/lift geometry throughout the suspension travel than the factory suspension.
 See Picture C

 4. Very long panhard rod (41 inches) provides precise and effective lateral location of the axle with minimal lateral displacement

 changes from suspension travel.
 See Picture A